oslokommune/okctl/userdocs/src/getting-started/create-cluster.md

   organisation: oslokommune
   # The name of the repository
   repository: my_iac_repo_name
-  # The folder to place (and look for) application declarations
+  # The folder to place infrastructure declarations
   outputPath: infrastructure
   # The team defined in Github that should be allowed access to the created resources
   team: my_team